Battery0/CV/README.md

 Projects and clients included: KNPC Al-Zour Oil Refinery, Takoradi (Mansuriya) Detailed Engineering Bid, KOC Manifold Group Trunkline (MGT) and New Water Centre (NWC) FEED Phase, BP Standardisation and Amec Foster Wheeler Corporate Greenfield Project Management Plan.

 Main responsibilities included:
 - Management of receipt, distribution and review of Group Instruction to Supply (GIS) specifications received by Amec.
-Coordination with technical disciplines to collate, verify and validate comments
+Coordination with technical disciplines to collate, verify and validate tecomments
 - Coordinate responses Complex technical document and review and management of engineers
 - Established budget, resource availability and susequent monitoring of expenditure and man hours
 - Collaboration and support of senior engineers and senior management both internally and client teams